prov3ntus/pv_blender_cod/README.md

 Like CoDMayaTools, you are notified if any warnings occured during an operation.
 The **first five** are shown on the pop-up.

-For more information about the warnings, open the console window by going in Blender to the top left, then click **Window --> Toggle System Console**.
+For more info about the warnings, open the console in Blender by going to the top left, click **Window --> Toggle System Console**.

-There will be descriptions of all warnings, and any overflow warnings (when there are more than 5 warnings in one export).
+There will be descriptions of any warnings that occured.
+Only 5 show in the pop-up, but they all show in console.
-You can also copy the output of the console and include it when you report the error.
+You should copy the output of the console and include it when creating an issue.

 ### Vertex Color Fixes